AvePoint/cloud-api/docs/docs/services-and-features/insights/users/userActivitiesExport.md

 ## Request Sample

 To use this API, send a `GET` request to the specified endpoint, including necessary parameters as defined in the references.
 This will return the export job ID and operation status.
-The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.
+The following request is an API call to the Insights environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/insights/users/insights****001_j***insightstest.onmicrosoft.com%2523ext%2523%2540m*****.onmicrosoft.com/activities/export?startTime=2023-01-01T01%3A37%3A57&finishTime=2023-04-01T01%3A37%3A57&eventTypes=ListViewed&eventTypes=ListItemViewed